be-green/research-diary/insurance/Meeting w Tong.md

 				* why would this occur? seems like it would be because of difficulty with verification
 * is there a secondary market for building permits ?
 * jim poterba
-	* pricing frictions -- are they worth exp
+	* pricing frictions -- are they worth exploring
+	*